invertase/react-native-firebase/docs/utils/quick-start.md

 ## Check if Play Services are available on Android devices

-It is useful to know if the device has play services available, and what to do in response to certain use cases:
+It is useful to know if the Android device has play services available, and what to do in response to certain use cases:

 ```js
 import firebase from '@react-native-firebase/app';